 Migrant workers, especially low-skilled workers, are facing the exploitation and inequality in various ways.
 Many groups of migrants around the world who face human rights abuses and exploitation, and who live in very vulnerable situations (IOM, 2013), while trends of global migrant is increasing globally.
 Among the number of the migrant workers, the estimated number of migrants in an irregular situation was roughly 20-30 million globally As a result of trafficking.
-The total of 2.45 million was estimated to be forced labour, where 1.36 million people or 55.5 per cent are in the Asia Pacific region ??ILO, 2005: 14).
+The total of 2.45 million was estimated to be forced labour, where 1.36 million people or 55.5 per cent are in the Asia Pacific region (ILO, 2005: 14).

-The working conditions of migrant workers, in particularly low-skilled workers, are widely recognized on their inferior working conditions with multiple disadvantages.
+The working conditions of migrant workers, in particularly low-skilled workers, are widely recognized on inferior working conditions with disadvantages.
 Most of them can find employment only in sectors where wage are tightening up because producers are at the highly competitive end of global production chains.
 Their employment is likely to find according to their network which mostly located in low productive sectors, resulting in their low wages (Eurofound, 2007).
-Trends towards more flexible employment relationships, gender discrimination, abuses in recruitment and irregular status compound these disadvantages and have increased the vulnerability of most migrant workers ??ILO, 2010: 113).
+Trends towards more flexible relationships, employment gender discrimination, abuses in recruitment and irregular status compound disadvantages and have increased vulnerability of most migrant workers (ILO, 2010: 113).
 They are also more likely to be over-qualified for their work, because the lake of recognition of educational credentials acquired by migrants in their country of origin (Eurofound, 2007).
 Temporary migrant workers are likely to bear in the less job security.
-In some countries, residence permits are only valid if they work, T so that losing a job means losing the right to live in the country.
+In some countries, residence permits are only valid if they work, so that losing a job means losing the right to live in the country.
 Therefore, they are likely to be more tolerating in unfavorable working conditions.
 The temporary migrant workers in some countries are allowed to seek alternative employment for the duration of their residence permit.
 In some countries, there are restrictions to keep them from looking for another job, since migrants are not allowed even to change their employer While in most countries native workers can expect some form of protection if they lose their employment, such as redundancy payments or unemployment insurance.
 A number of literatures approved that the temporary foreign workers are one of the vulnerable workers (e.g. Law Commission of Ontario 2012; Kamibayashi, 2013).
-Wage disparities between national and migrant workers, as well as a high level of segmentation in the labour market are found in the Middle East (Sabban, 2002) and in some Asian destination countries (Wickramasekara, and Abella, 2003; ILO & ARCM, 2013 1 Under such vulnerable situations, laws on labour protections and existence of grievance mechanisms open to migrant workers' opportunities to protect themselves and urge for their justice properly.
-It also works as a protective measurement to labour rights' violation and promotes the labour productivity (Chevalier, Siebert, and Viitanen, 2003).
+Wage disparities between national and migrant workers, as well as a high level of segmentation in the labour market are found in the Middle East (Sabban, 2002) and in some Asian destination countries (Wickramasekara, and Abella, 2003; ILO & ARCM, 2013).
 In addition to paying migrant workers low wages, their employers may fail to give them their full wage payments, delay paying them, or refuse to pay them at all (ILO, 2010: 76).